microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Dev15.md

 are outlined below:

  - `allowJs`: This value must be set to `true` for JavaScript files to be recognised.
-By default this is `false`, as TypeScript compiles to JavaScript, and the compiler shouldn't include files in just emitted.
+By default this is `false`, as TypeScript compiles to JavaScript, and this is to avoid the compiler including files in just emitted.
- - `outDir`: This should be set to a location not included in the project, in order that the emitted JavaScript files are not detected and included in the next compilation.
+ - `outDir`: This should be set to a location not included in the project, in order that the emitted JavaScript files are not detected and included in the project.
  - `module`: If using modules, this settings tells the compiler which module format the emitted code should use (e.g. `commonjs` for Node or bundlers such as Browserify).
  - `exclude`: This setting states which folders not to include in the project.
-The emit location, as well as non-project folders such as `node_modules` or `temp`, should be added to this setting.
+The output location, as well as non-project folders such as `node_modules` or `temp`, should be added to this setting.
- - `enableAutoDiscovery`: This setting enables the automatic acquisition of definition files as outlined above.
+ - `enableAutoDiscovery`: This setting enables the automatic detection and download of definition files as outlined above.
- - `compileOnSave`: This settings tells the compiler if it should recompile any time a source file is saved.
+ - `compileOnSave`: This settings tells the compiler if it should recompile any time a source file is saved in Visual Studio.

 In order to convert JavaScript files to CommonJS modules in an `./out` folder, settings similar to the below might be included in a `tsconfig.json` file.